garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Adding the related-entity
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-In order to add the related-entity, map the related-entity object with the parent-entity object fetched through Repository interface.
+In order to add a related-entity, link the newly created related-entity object with the parent-entity object fetched through Repository interface.

-For using this method, ``persist`` and ``merge`` should be included in the cascade operations of the related-entity.
+For using this method, ``persist`` and ``merge`` should be included in the cascade operation of the related-entity.

  .. code-block:: java